IBION-TEC

 Semester 2

-The second year (M2) is dedicated to organizing the annual BIOTRACE conference, which focuses on communication and collaboration with the professional community.
-The M2 year culminates in the completion of an innovative project: students have two weeks to conduct experiments leading to a proof of concept or feasibility study.
+The second year (M2) is devoted to organizing the annual BIOTRACE conference, which focuses on communication and collaboration with the professional community.
+The M2 marks the completion of an innovative project: students have two weeks to conduct experiments aimed at demonstrating a proof of concept or feasibility.
 The 6-month internship provides professional experience aligned with the student’s career goals.

 Semester 1

-TU , 1 TU 3 ECTS TU from the following:
+TU ), 1 TU 3 ECTS from the following:

 Semester 2

-The program is based on a proven partnership with two engineering schools in Montpellier, Institut Agro and Polytech, as well as with the UMR research units QualiSud, IATE (Agro-polymer Engineering and Emerging Technologies), IPSiM (Montpellier Institute of Plant Sciences), DIADE (Plant Diversity, Adaptation, and Development), PHYMEDEXP (Physiology and Experimental Medicine of the Heart and Muscles), M2A(Materials, Microsensors, and Acoustics at the Institute of Electronics), European Institute of Membranes in Montpellier, IRCM (Montpellier Cancer Research Institute), Institute of Pharmacology and Innovation in Diabetes.
+The program is based on a proven partnership with two engineering schools in Montpellier—Institut Agro and Polytech—and with the joint research units (UMR) QualiSud, IATE (Agro-Polymer Engineering and Emerging Technologies), IPSiM (Montpellier Institute of Plant Sciences), DIADE (Plant Diversity, Adaptation, and Development), PHYMEDEXP (Physiology and Experimental Medicine of the Heart and Muscles), M2A(Materials, Microsensors, and Acoustics at the Institute of Electronics), European Institute of Membranes in Montpellier, IRCM (Montpellier Cancer Research Institute), Institute of Pharmacology and Innovation in Diabetes.